ryan4yin/nix-config/home/base/desktop/editors/README.md

 - **indentation**
 - **creating foldable code regions**
 - **Incremental selection**
-- **refactoring**
+- **simple refactoring in a single file**
-    - such as join/split lines.
+    - such as join/split lines, structural editing, cursor motion, etc.

-**Treesitter does, however, have limited knowledge of your code**, and it is not aware of the semantics of your code.
+**Treesitter process each file independently**, and it is not aware of the semantics of your code.
 For example, it does not know does a function/variable really exist, or what is the type/return-type of a variable.
 This is where LSP comes in.

-**The LSP server parses the code much more deeply and it not only parses a single file but your whole project**.
+The LSP server parses the code much more deeply and it **not only parses a single file but your whole project**.
 So, the LSP server will know whether a function/variable does exist with the same type/return-type.
 If it does not, it will mark it as an error.

 **LSP does understand the code semantically, while Treesitter only cares about correct syntax**.

-### LSP vs Tree-sitter
+#### LSP vs Tree-sitter

 - Tree-sitter: lightweight, fast, but limited knowledge of your code. mainly used for **syntax highlighting, indentation, and folding/refactoring in a single file**.
 - LSP: heavy and slow on large projects, but it has a deep understanding of your code. mainly used for **code completion, refactoring in the projects, errors/warnings, and other semantic-aware features**.

+### Formatter vs Linter

+Linting is distinct from Formatting because:

+1. **formatting** only restructures how code appears.
+    1. `prettier` is a popular formatter.
+1. **linting** analyzes how the code runs and detects errors, it may also suggest improvements such as replace `var` with `let` or `const`.

+Formatters and Linters process each file independently, they do not need to know about other files in the project.